DataDog/dd-trace-dotnet/docs/migrations/v1_to_v2.md

 - .NET 5 or above
 - .NET Standard 2.0 or above (includes .NET Core 2.0 and above)

-### Rollout strategy when mixing automatic and custom instrumentation
+### Rollout strategy when using automatic and custom instrumentation

-**Note that** even though you won't get disconnected traces when using two different v2 versions of the tracer, **you should aim at aligning the versions of the automatic and manual tracers**.
-Indeed, there's a bigger overhead when there's a version mismatch, so you should aim at making this situation temporary.
+If your application uses both automatic and custom instrumentation, your application traces may be disconnected until both components are upgraded to v2.x.
+Follow the steps below to upgrade the components in the recommended order.

+**Note:** To minimize application overhead, align the versions of the automatic and custom instrumentation.
+Using two different versions of the 2.x .NET Tracer will still result in complete traces but it requires additional overhead, so Datadog recommends minimizing the amount of time that the versions are mismatched.

 #### .NET Core and .NET 5+